thevishalchothe/Employee-Birthday-Wishes-Email-System/README.md

 For issue reports, provide as many details as possible to help resolve them quickly.

 For assistance or inquiries, feel free to contact me at [vishalchothe134@gmail.com](mailto:vishalchothe134@gmail.com).

+---

+## **License** 📜

+Using an open-source license promotes professional software development, encouraging collaboration and contributions from the community.
+See the [LICENSE](https://github.com/thevishalchothe) file for more information.

+---

+## **Thank You and Best Regards!** 🙏🎉